Report from the Center for Food Safety, April, 2015:

 Both!

 That’s right, folks.
 Vegetable and fruit are not mutually exclusive categories!
-Fruit is a technical, botanical term like leaf and petiole and petal which refers to a specific part of a plant.
-Vegetable is a cultural term referring to parts of plants that we eat.
+Fruit is a technical, botanical term like leaf and petiole and petal which refers to a specific part of a plant.… Continue reading this article “Is a tomato a fruit?
+Or a vegetable?
+Yes.
+And yes.”

 As a beginning gardener I learned that to give plants like tomatoes and peppers more time to grow and produce the largest possible crop, it was best to start the seeds early indoors.